valsson-group/Information-for-New-Members-in-Valsson-Group/README.md

 # Introductory-Training-for-New-Members-in-Valsson-Group
-## Welcome to Valsson Group!
+Welcome to Valsson Group!
 Here are some useful instructions, tutorials, and materials that will be helpful in your research.

 ## Set your Cruntch4 account:
-### Email Dr. Navneet Khetrapal and to request an account on cruntch4, the high-performance system where we perform our simulations.
+Email Dr. Navneet Khetrapal (Navneet.Khetrapal@unt.edu) to request an account on cruntch4, the high-performance system where we perform our simulations.
-    Navneet.Khetrapal@unt.edu
-### You should let him know you are a new member in our group and send him your UNT EUID as this will be your username on cruntch4.
+You should let him know you are a new member in our group and send him your UNT EUID as this will be your username on cruntch4.
 Please, do not forget to cc Dr. Valsson in this email.
 ### To access cruntch4 from your laptop, you need to use a terminal program such as:
 ### Putty (on Windows):
     https://www.putty.org/